One-Pan Creamy Chicken and Rice

 Instructions

 1. Place the chicken breast on a cutting board and cover it with plastic wrap.
 Using a meat mallet, pound the chicken to about 1/2″ thickness.
 This will ensure it cooks evenly.
-Season both sides of the chicken with salt and pepper.
+Season both sides of the chicken with salt and pepper – a few pinches of each on both sides.

 2. In a 10-inch skillet, heat the olive oil over medium heat.
-Place the chicken in the pan and cook it on one side for four to five minutes, or until it’s browned and is no longer sticks to the pan.
-Cook it on the other side for a few minutes, or until it’s cooked through.
-Transfer the chicken to a cutting board.
+Place the chicken in the pan and cook it on one side for four to five minutes or until it’s browned and no longer sticks to the pan.
+Cook it on the other side for a few minutes or until it’s cooked through (165°F).
+Transfer the chicken to a clean cutting board.

 3. In the same pan, cook the shallot until it’s fragrant, about a minute or so.
 Add the wine to the pan and stir.
 As the wine simmers, scrape up any browned bits off the bottom of the pan.

 4. Add the broccoli florets and stir.
-Cook the florets for five minutes or until they start to cook down and lose their moisture.
+Cook the florets for five minutes or until they start to cook down and release their moisture.

 5. Add the chicken stock and the thyme leaves.
 Adjust the heat to medium-high and bring the stock to a boil.
 Add the rice and stir to combine.
-Lower the heat to medium, cover the pan and simmer the rice for 20-25 minutes, stirring occasionally, until the rice is tender.
-If needed, you can add up to a 1/4 cup of chicken stock if your pan gets too dry before the rice is done.
+Lower the heat to medium, cover the pan, and simmer the rice for 20-25 minutes, stirring occasionally, until tender.
+If needed, you can add up to 1/4 cup of chicken stock if your pan gets too dry before the rice is done.

 Notes

-• The leftovers keep well in the refrigerator up to a day or so.
+• The leftovers keep well in the refrigerator for up to a day or so.
 To reheat, just pop them in the microwave.
-If needed, add a little bit of cream to reactivate the creaminess.
+If needed, add a little bit of cream to loosen the sauce.

 Nutrition